 Starting chats with investors and having conversations with them will let you know more about how they think and consequently build a better way of approaching your potential investors more successfully

 - Create professional and catchy documents and materials

 The materials you are using might be the bridge between you and the angel investors you are contacting.
 Make sure this bridge is solid enough.

 When contacting investors, many of them will start by checking your documents.
 The first few pages are enough to make or break the deal.

 If your team is qualified enough to make these documents; the pitch deck, the business plan, the financial forecasts, etc. then fair enough.
 If not, make sure you are getting the support you need in making your startups’ documents.
-You can also make use of investors’ feedback on these documents and their impression.
+You can also make use of investors’ feedback on these documents and their impressions.

 Having the right documents is not enough; you also need to have the right skills in presenting them to whatever funding source you are approaching.

-In conclusion, finding the right angel investors for your business isn’t an easy task as it requires a lot of effort and dedication to find the one, but following the steps mentioned above and having a strong plan and a catchy idea/product, will be helpful in achieving your goals and getting funded by angel investors successfully.
+In conclusion, finding the right angel investors for your business isn’t an easy task as it requires a lot of effort and dedication to finding the one, but following the steps mentioned above and having a strong plan and a catchy idea/product, will be helpful in achieving your goals and getting funded by angel investors successfully.